 An individual, couple or family that takes in child(ren) or youth(s) in the foster care system to provide a nurturing, caring and loving home as well as meet the child(ren) or youths' needs.
 A foster care placement may be temporarily or permanent depending on the child's circumstances.

-Requirements for Becoming A Foster Parent
+What are the Requirements for Becoming A Foster Parent?

-- Cooperate with federal and state police checks.
-Fingerprints will be taken on all adult household members to process the state and federal criminal history checks.
+- Cooperate with Federal and State police checks.
+Fingerprints will be taken on all adult household members to process the State and Federal Criminal History checks.

-- Allow Harvest of Hope and DYFS representative to visit your home monthly after a child is placed and quarterly as long as your home is a licensed foster care home.
+- Allow Harvest of Hope and/or DCP & P representative(s) to visit your home monthly after a child or youth is placed and quarterly as long as your home is a licensed foster care home.

 Respite – Vacation